 - 4.4.
-In order to ensure that the maximum reasonable level of affordable housing is provided in accordance with District Plan Policy DP29 and other plan requirements are met, viability review mechanisms are required, secured through Section 106 agreements, for all applications which do not meet the strategic affordable housing requirement; and or applications where policy requirements are not met in full at the time permission is granted. - 4.5.
-Viability review will determine whether a development is capable of providing additional affordable housing or meeting other unmet policy requirements, deemed unviable at planning application stage through the Submission VA.
+In order to ensure that the maximum reasonable level of affordable housing is provided in accordance with District Plan Policy DP31 and other plan requirements are met, viability review mechanisms are required, secured through planning obligations, for all applications which do not meet the strategic affordable housing requirement; and or applications where policy requirements are not met in full at the time permission is granted. - 4.5.
+A viability review will determine whether a development is capable of providing additional affordable housing or meeting other unmet policy requirements, deemed unviable at planning application stage through the Submission VA.